acquia/fifo2kinesis/README.md

 as the AWS CLI tool, minus the command line options.

 ### Running With Upstart

-The application exits immediately with a non-zero exit code on all AWS errors.
-Therefore it is useful to run the app with an event system such as Upstart in order to respawn the service when an error occurs.

 ```
 description "FIFO to Kinesis Pipeline"